 - J.G.
 Francke Nachfolger A.W.
 Kafemann, Danzig

-- Genzsch & Heyse, Hamburg / E.J.
-Genzsch, Munich
+- Genzsch & Heyse and E.J.
+Genzsch, Hamburg and Munich

 - Gebr.
 Gundelach & Ebersbach, Leipzig